SoundCloud for Developers

 recorder.stop()

-Stops the current recording
+Stops the current recording.

 recorder.play()

-Returns: The AudioNode that is used to play the sound
+Returns: The AudioNode used for playback

 recorder.getWAV()